Color-Kinematics Duality with Minimal Deformation: Two-Loop Four-Gluon Amplitudes in Pure Yang-Mills Revisited: Introduction

 Despite significant efforts, it remains a great challenge to understand to which extent the CK-duality holds.
 State-of-the-art constructions that manifest CK duality at high-loop levels include the four-loop four-point amplitude \cite{Bern:2012uf} and the five-loop Sudakov form factor \cite{Yang:2016ear} in ${\cal N}=4$ SYM.
 In non-supersymmetric gauge theories, constructing CK-dual loop integrands has proven particularly difficult, where the best understood high-loop solutions are the two-loop four-gluon and five-gluon amplitudes with all helicities equal \cite{Bern:2013yya, Mogull:2015adi}.

-When applying CK duality to higher loops, one common approach is to expand the ansatz beyond the minimal local form.
-For example, to achieve duality in the all-plus-helicity five-gluon two-loop amplitude in pure YM, numerators containing twelve powers of loop momenta are required, which significantly exceeds the complexity of standard Feynman diagrams \cite{Mogull:2015adi}.
-In the case that a CK-dual solution is unattainable, one may opt to relax the requirement of global CK duality to only necessitate its validity at the level of cut integrand, as demonstrated in the four-gluon amplitude in $D$ dimensional kinematics in pure YM \cite{Bern:2015ooa}.
+In solving the difficulty of constructing global CK-dual solutions, a common approach is to enlarge the ansatz beyond the simple local form.
+Notably, to achieve the CK-duality in the all-plus-helicity five-gluon two-loop amplitude in pure YM, numerators containing twelve powers of loop momenta are required, which significantly exceeds the complexity of standard Feynman diagrams \cite{Mogull:2015adi}.
+In the case that enlarging the ansatz is too complicated to work with, one may opt to relax the requirement of global CK duality to only necessitate its validity at the level of cut integrand, as demonstrated in the two-loop four-gluon amplitude in $d$ dimensional kinematics in pure YM \cite{Bern:2015ooa}.
 However, these approaches result in a substantial increase in the number of parameters.

 In this paper, we propose a novel strategy to apply CK duality by revisiting the two-loop four-gluon amplitude in pure YM theory.
-Our primary objective is to identify and understand the specific obstructions to constructing a minimal CK-dual solution.
+Our primary objective is to identify and understand the specific obstructions to constructing a global CK-dual solution.
 With this understanding, we explore whether it is possible to implement a minor amendment—through minimal deformation—to efficiently construct the loop integrand while still utilizing CK-duality relations.
 As demonstrated by the four-gluon amplitude example, the answer is affirmatively positive.

 Concretely, we begin with the most basic ansatz in a fully $d$-dimensional Lorentz-invariant local form.
-Such a minimal ansatz, manifesting graph symmetries and natural power-counting constraints, cannot satisfy both global CK duality and unitarity cuts, an issue previously noted in \cite{Bern:2015ooa}.
+Such an ansatz, manifesting graph symmetries and natural power-counting constraints, cannot satisfy both global CK duality and unitarity cuts, an issue previously noted in \cite{Bern:2015ooa}.
 The primary obstruction is that CK duality conflicts with the ladder-type two-double cut, although it is compatible with other cuts.
 Rather than abandoning the complete set of dual Jacobi relations, we navigate around this obstruction by introducing a minimal deformation that corrects the two-double cut without affecting other cuts.

 Importantly, we also propose that the deformation satisfies a subset of off-shell dual Jacobi relations.
 These relations are confined to topologies that contribute to the ladder-type two-double cut.
 With these relations, one can choose one single numerator—the planar double-box topology—as the master numerator for the deformation.
 The ansatz of the deformation can thus be given in a very compact form.
 Surprisingly, we find in the final physical solutions, the deformation can be given in a remarkably simple form, see Eq.\,\eqref{eq:deformed_1}.
 This suggests that the global off-shell CK duality is only slightly violated.
 We also discuss the structure of the solution space for the deformation in detail.